 Based on the current research, most of the benefit comes from moving from eating no fish at all to eating fish once or twice a week.
 And if you do decide to eat sardines more than 3 times a week instead of eating junk food, I would say you would definitely be better off.
 [1]

-While it might be safe to eat sardines or many other fish every day, the truth is that your diet should follow a rule of ‘everything in moderation.’
+While it might be safe to eat sardines or many other fish every day, the truth is that your diet should follow the rule of ‘everything in moderation.’
 There certainly are some concerns that eating canned sardines every day may be detrimental to your health rather than supporting a healthy lifestyle.

 So, let’s look at some of the pros and cons of eating sardines and canned fish in general so that you can make a sensible decision.